Richard Leake

-Richard Leake (1629 – 1696) was an English naval officer and master-gunner of England.
+Richard Leake (c.
+1629 – 1696) was an English naval officer and master-gunner of England.

 Life

 Richard Leake, son of Richard Leake, was born at Harwich in 1629.
 According to Martin Leake's biography of Sir John Leake, he served under his father in the Navy under the Parliament, but being a Royalist at heart took an opportunity of deserting and entered the King's service.
 His Majesty's affairs proving very unfortunate, more especially by sea, he went to Holland and served in the Dutch army.
 It does not, however, appear that the elder Leake commanded a state's ship, and the only service of the King at sea that the lad can have entered was the semi-piratical squadron under Prince Rupert.
 After being some time in Holland he was able to return to England, and commanded a merchant ship in several voyages to the Mediterranean.
 At the Restoration he was appointed gunner of the Princess, and in her fought in many severe actions during the Second Dutch War.
 In one, in the North Sea, on 20 April 1667, the Princess was engaged with seventeen vessels, apparently Rotterdam privateers, and though hard pressed succeeded in beating them off.
 She then went to Gottenburg, and in the return voyage was attacked by two Danish ships on 17 May.
 The captain and master were killed, the lieutenant was badly wounded, and the command devolved on Leake, who after a stubborn fight beat them off and brought the ship safely to the Thames.
 He was given 30l., and by warrant, 13 August 1667, was appointed "one of his majesty's gunners within the Tower of London, in consideration of his good and faithful service to his majesty during the war with the French, Danes, and Dutch".